Chart Color Schemes

 Infrastructure

-Scottsdale has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Scottsdale has emerging levels of nearby infrastructure activity, ranking in the 33rdth percentile nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that could potentially impact this area.
-Notable projects include Tasmanian Irrigation Schemes: Tranche 3, Cethana Pumped Hydro Energy Storage Project, Marinus Link, and Marinus Link, with the following list providing more details on those most pertinent.
+No factors influence an area's performance more than changes to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified zero projects likely to impact the area.
+Key projects include Bass Offshore Wind Energy Project (BOWE), Tasmanian Irrigation Schemes: Tranche 3, Cethana Pumped Hydro Energy Storage Project, and Marinus Link.

 Professional plan users can use the search below to filter and access additional projects.